-THE NURSE ASSISTANT/HOME HEALTH AIDE PROGRAMS ARE ON A SCHEDULED START AND END DATE AND SPECIFIC ATTENDANCE POLICIES.
+THE NURSE ASSISTANT PROGRAM IS ON A SCHEDULED START AND END DATE AND SPECIFIC ATTENDANCE POLICIES.

-Certified Nurse Assistant/Home Health Aide Students: Due to the required specific hours of theory and clinical training by the California Department of Health Services for certification as a Nurse Assistant or Home Health Aide, each student must complete the minimum required hours of training.
+Certified Nurse Assistant Students: Due to the required specific hours of theory and clinical training by the California Department of Health Services for certification as a Nurse Assistant, each student must complete the minimum required hours of training.
 It must meet or exceed the California Department of Health services minimum standards.
 Excessive absences may result in probation, suspension, or termination.

 - 1 The student must take the training course entirely - 2 Complete attendance is required.
-For the CNA program students are required to attend a minimum of 160 hours total (60 hours of Theory and 100 hours of Clinical).
+For the CNA program students are required to attend a minimum of

+160 hours total (60 hours of Theory and 100 hours of Clinical).
 There are no excused absences.
 All absences must be made up.
-An absence of 5 hours within the first 5 days of the course will be grounds for immediate dismissal. - 3.
-An absence for more than 10% of the total course hours will not qualify for a certification of completion. - 4.
+An absence of 5 hours within the first 5 days of the course will be grounds for immediate dismissal.

+- 3. An absence for more than 10% of the total course hours will not qualify for a certification of completion. - 4.
 A supervised make up can be schedule starting after five days of classes. - 5.
 A supervised make up classes will be offered.
 You can schedule one eight hour make up in five (5) days of classes.